-There are many ways to express what you have to say about your company and quality products through HFIA.
 Try advertising in this space or feature your work in one of the displays in the Honolulu International Airport.
 Both options provide great potential customer opportunities and help HFIA at the same time.

 If you have an article of interest about your company that you would like to contribute to the HFIA newsletter, let us know.

 Member Notice Board

 "I have some Pride of India tree logs from a tree that fell during the last big windstorm.
 The wood is beautiful and I'd be happy to give it to anyone who will come and take the logs away.
 Size is about 15"

 diameter by 5' long--four logs total.
 Logs are in my driveway on Ahikawa Street in Kona Coastview subdivision, above the airport".